Special Advisor, CHAMP National Engagement

 Prior to that Donna held a number of other roles at Friends of the Earth: on overseeing campaign strategy and development, and in the political, economic and energy teams.
 During that time she supported the set-up of the organisation’s air quality campaign, built a 200 organisation strong coalition of businesses and civil society to support clean energy, and led a successful campaign to secure ongoing UK Government support for the solar industry.
 She has also worked at the Environmental Justice Foundation on a global campaign exposing unethical practices in cotton farming.
 Donna has a Bachelor’s degree in History from King’s College London.

 Caterina Sarfatti is C40’s Managing Director for Inclusion and Global Leadership.
-As such, she oversees C40’s inclusive climate action and external engagement teams, driving C40’s work to build public support and social licence for urban climate action through programmes on equity and inclusion, global advocacy and campaigns.
+As such, she oversees C40’s inclusive climate action and external engagement teams and drives C40’s work to build public support and social licence for climate action through programmes on equity, just transition and climate justice, global advocacy and campaigns.

-She previously served as Director of C40’s Inclusive Climate Action programme, which provides mayors and local administrations with support to plan, build consensus and deliver bold climate action that is equitable and beneficial for all.
+She previously served as Director of C40’s Inclusive Climate Action programme, which supports mayors and local administrations to plan, build consensus and deliver bold climate action that is equitable and beneficial for all.
 The programme deals with the links between the climate crisis and social justice in cities.
-Before joining C40, Caterina worked in the City of Milan, where she served as a policy advisor at the Mayor’s Office, in the International Relations Department.
-Caterina led and coordinated EU projects and city diplomacy initiatives on smart cities and environment, social innovation and social cohesion, migration and integration.
+Before joining C40, Caterina worked for the City of Milan as a policy advisor in the Mayor’s Office.
+Caterina led EU projects and city diplomacy initiatives on climate, social innovation and social cohesion, migration and inclusion.

-Prior to this, Caterina collaborated with human rights NGOs such as the International Federation for Human Rights (FIDH) in Paris and the Italian Council for Refugees (CIR) in Rome.
-Caterina is an ad honorem member of the Italian NGO CESVI and sits on the Scientific Committee of the Italian Climate Network association.
-She is the author of several articles and editorials on climate change, smart cities and human migrations.
+Before this, Caterina collaborated with human rights NGOs such as the International Federation for Human Rights (FIDH) in Paris and the Italian Council for Refugees (CIR) in Rome.
+Caterina is an ad honorem member of the Italian NGO CESVI and a former member of the Scientific Committee of the Italian Climate Network Association.
+She has a degree in Philosophy and a Master’s in Political Theory from Sciences-Po Paris.
+She is the author of several articles and editorials on climate change, cities and human migrations.
+In love with the sea, Star Wars and Game of Thrones, she is a committed Inter FC supporter and proud feminist.

 As Climate Politics, Intelligence and Diplomacy Manager, Casimir supports the City Diplomacy team through policy analysis, intelligence sharing, and engagement with external partners, including the International Climate Politics Hub and the 2050 Pathways Platform.
 Through this work, Casimir helps advance C40’s diplomatic goals of promoting a green and just recovery from COVID-19, enhancing global climate ambition, and building a coalition of cities committed to the principles of the Global Green New Deal.
 Prior to joining C40, Casimir worked as a Policy Analyst Trainee with the Multilateral Organization Performance Assessment Network at the Organization for Economic Co-operation and Development (OECD) in Paris, France, where he devised and piloted a new engagement strategy aimed at better understanding member states’ multilateral aid priorities.
 Casimir holds joint Master’s degrees in International Security and International Relations from Sciences Po’s Paris School of International Affairs and the London School of Economics and Political Science (LSE).